Near-optimal sample compression for nearest neighbors: Near-optimal approximation algorithm

-The points of each set $S_E$, $S_{V,B}$, $S_L$ and $S_{U,A}$ are packed into respective balls of diameter 1.
-Fixing any target doubling dimension $D = \Omega(1)$ and recalling that the cardinality of each of these sets is less than $m^2$, we conclude that the minimum interpoint distance in each ball is $m^{-O(1/D)}$.
+The points of each set $S_E$, $S_B$, $S_L$ and $S_A$ are packed into respective balls of diameter 1.
+Let $g$ be the minimum inter-point distance within each set.
+Since each set has cardinality less than $m$, we have $m = (1/g)^{O(\ddim(S))}$, or equivalently $g = m^{-O(1/\ddim(S))}$.
 All interpoint distances not yet specified are set to their maximum possible value.
-The diameter of the resulting set is constant, so its scaled margin is $\gamma = m^{-O(1/D)}$.
-We claim that a solution of WNNC on the constructed instance implies some solution of the Label Cover Instance:
+The diameter of the resulting set is constant, as is its scaled margin.

-\begin{enumerate}[leftmargin=.5cm] \item $p_+$ must appear in any solution: The nearest neighbors of $p_+$ are the negative points of $S_E$, so if $p_+$ is not included the nearest neighbor of set $S_E$ is necessarily the nearest neighbor of $p_+$, which is not consistent. \item Points in $S_E$ have infinite weight, so no points of $S_E$ appear in the solution.
-All points of $S_E$ are at distance exactly $3+\eta$ from $p_+$, hence each point of $S_E$ must be covered by some point of $S_{V,B}$ to which it is connected -- other points in $S_{V,B}$ are farther than $3+\eta$.
-(Note that $S_{V,B}$ itself can be covered by including the single point $p_{-}$.)
+We claim that a solution of WNNC on the constructed instance implies a solution to the Label Cover Instance with the same cost.
+Briefly, points in $S_E \subset S_-$ have infinite cost, so they cannot be included in the solution.
+Since they are close to $p_+$, they must be covered by points in $S_B \subset S_-$ -- this corresponds to choosing labels in $B$ for each point in $V$, where the labels must be admissible for the edges incident to $V$.
+Similarly, the points in $S_L \subset S_+$ have infinite cost, so if they they are close to points in $S_B \subset S_-$, then they must be covered by some points in $S_A \subset S_+$.
+This corresponds to choosing labels in $A$ for points in $U$, where the labels must complement the labels in $B$ previously chosen, and complete the cover of all edges.
+More formally: